 If this happens, don’t take the feedback personally.
 Be flexible and handle the changes or issues professionally.
 Work to resolve them efficiently and make sure every team member is satisfied.
 In the long run, this tactic will be better for business.
 At the end of a project, a successful construction punch list is one of the biggest impressions you will leave.
 Within reason, don’t sacrifice your image and good name to stand your ground.

-Download our punch list template, here:
+Download our punch list example template, here:

-Instead of PDF templates, try using a mobile punch list software so teams can track and collaborate on tasks throughout the entire construction process facilitating a more efficient closeout.
+Instead of PDF templates, try using mobile punch list software so teams can track and collaborate on tasks throughout the entire construction process facilitating a more efficient closeout.